Basic Instinct 2: Plot

 Tramell begins therapy sessions with Dr. Michael Glass, who has conducted a court-ordered psychiatric examination and given testimony in her case.
-Dr. Glass strongly suspects Tramell is a narcissist, unable to differentiate between right and wrong.
-Tramell begins to manipulate Glass, who becomes increasingly frustrated and intrigued by her.
-Meanwhile, the journalist boyfriend of Glass's ex-wife, who was writing a story criticising Glass, is found strangled to death.
-More murders begin to surface around Dr. Glass, including his own ex-wife, as his obsession with Tramell grows; when his career and life are threatened, he begins to suspect that Tramell is really committing the murders and attempting to frame him for them.
-Glass increasingly cannot distinguish himself between right and wrong, and the London police begin to suspect him.
-He confronts Tramell at her apartment, where they have passionate sex.
+Dr. Glass suspects Tramell is a narcissist who cannot differentiate between right and wrong.
+Tramell begins to manipulate Glass, who becomes increasingly frustrated and intrigued by her, although he has just begun a relationship with another psychiatrist, Michelle.
+Meanwhile, the journalist boyfriend of Glass's ex-wife, Denise, who was writing a article criticizing one of Glass' past cases, is found strangled to death.
+More murders occur around Dr. Glass, including the killing of Denise and Tramell's drug dealer 'Dickie Pep'.
+His obsession with Tramell grows, and he is increasingly unable to distinguish between right and wrong.
+When the police begin to suspect Glass of the murders, Washburn, the only one who believes Glass, informs him that Tramell had an affair with Towers and Denise, gave Michael an false alibi for Denise's murder, and that she is the real killer attempting to frame him.
+He confronts Tramell at her apartment, where they passionately have sex.
 Tramell gives Glass a copy of the draft of her next novel, titled The Analyst.
-After reading it, he realises that Tramell has novelised most of the recent events, with Glass and herself as characters.
+After reading it, he realizes that Tramell has novelised most of the recent events, with Glass and herself as characters.
 A character based on Glass's female colleague, Dr. Milena Gardosh, is depicted as the next murder victim in the novel.

-Glass runs to Dr. Gardosh's apartment to warn her, finding Tramell already there.
-Gardosh informs him that he is no longer in charge of Tramell's therapy and that his license will be revoked.
+Glass runs to Dr. Gardosh's apartment, finding Tramell already there.
+Gardosh betrays Michael, and informs him that she is now in charge of Tramell, and that his license will be revoked.
 He and Gardosh struggle, and she is knocked unconscious.
 Tramell then threatens Glass with a gun she carries, but Glass confiscates it from her.
-When Detective Superintendent Washburn arrives at the scene, Tramell manipulates Dr. Glass into shooting him.
+Roy arrives at the scene, Glass shoots him and points the gun at Tramell before police tackle him.

-In the final scene, Tramell visits Dr. Glass, now institutionalised at a local mental hospital, and informs him that the novel has become a best seller.
-Tramell claims that she manipulated Glass into committing all those murders, and flashbacks are shown of Glass committing the murders.
-Tramell leaves with a smirk on her face, while Glass continues to sit silently in his wheelchair.
+Later, Tramell visits Glass, now apparently insensible and institutionalised at a mental hospital.
+She tells him that her novel has become a best seller.
+Tramell suggests that Glass used her proximity to him as an excuse to murder his enemies, intending to frame her.
+Flashbacks or imaginings show Glass committing the murders.
+She says she suspects he is faking insanity; murdering Washburn so he wouldn't be fit to stand trial.
+She gives him a copy of the book with the inscription, "I couldn't have done it without you."
+Tramell kisses him and leaves, and Glass begins to smile.